viviandotdev/ObsidianVault/+ Encounters/HAPPINESS- The Science of How to Be Happy.md

 		you win and you'll be happy
-  societies are less happy then countries higher on **social collectivism** Win and You Will Be Happy - Ben Goldhirsh The Neuroscience of Happiness - Axel Bouchon The Evolution of Happiness
+  societies are less happy then countries higher on **social collectivism** Win and You Will Be Happy - Ben Goldhirsh The Neuroscience of Happiness - Axel Bouchon Dopamine -> create motiviation to find more food. testorsone + dopamine -> exual desiere serotin _ dopamine -> experience of reconginition oxytoicin + dopmaine -> family love, without this you will not be excited to take care of children cannabis + dopamine -> friendship love, team work dopamine +
+  The Evolution of Happiness
   Your Six Neurotransmitters
    Money and Hard Work Only Get You Two